-Since Vicodin’s half-life is about four hours, the drug leaves the body entirely after about eight hours.
+Vicodin’s half-life is about four hours and the drug leaves the body entirely after about eight hours.
 Once the drug starts leaving the body, withdrawal symptoms start.
-Without any medical intervention, the average timeline for Vicodin withdrawal symptoms can get significantly better is 7-10 days.
-In some cases, some of the symptoms can last for weeks or months.
+Without any medical intervention, the average timeline in which Vicodin withdrawal symptoms can get significantly better is 7-10 days.
+In some cases, symptoms can last for weeks or months.

 Even after undergoing detox, cravings for Vicodin may happen years after a person has stopped taking the drug.
-This is where the difference between the traditional detox system and ANR starts.
-ANR deals with detox and dependency, making a patient free of the withdrawal symptoms in a day and a half, at the same making him or her free of the addiction.
+This is where the difference between the traditional detox treatments and Accelerated Neuro-Regulation (ANR) starts.
+ANR treats the root of the dependency, making a patient free of the withdrawal symptoms and cravings in a day and a half, while at the same freeing a person of their addiction.
 Once the therapy is over, the person is free to return to his or her normal life.

 Vicodin addiction and withdrawal treatment

 Dr. Waismann’s Accelerated Neuro-Regulation treats the Vicodin withdrawal symptoms and reverses opioid dependency during the same process.
-ANR addresses the fundamental neuro-pathophysiologic imbalance caused by Vicodin dependency, addressing the mental effects caused by the physical disease that is addiction.
+ANR addresses the fundamental neuro-pathophysiological imbalance caused by Vicodin dependency, addressing the mental effects caused by the physical disease that is addiction.

 The goal of the ANR therapy is to return the chemical system into balance.
-This is achieved by forcing the central nervous system to decrease receptor production in order to allow the body to resume its own natural endorphin production, at the same time enabling the metabolization and elimination of introduced opioids.
-A patient undergoes physical withdrawal while under sedation.
+This is achieved by forcing the central nervous system to decrease receptor production in order to allow the body to resume its own natural endorphin production.
+At the same time ANR enables the metabolization and elimination of introduced opioids.
+An ANR patient undergoes physical withdrawal while under sedation.
 Simultaneously, the process of accelerated neuro-regulation starts.
-That means that endorphin receptors are regulated, and their production is brought to their “pre-addiction” state.
+That means that endorphin receptors are regulated, and their production is brought to their ‘pre-addiction’ state.